kubk/mobx-form-lite/README.md

 ### State

 The package is close to a major release.
-If the documentation doesn't answer your questions, please check the unit tests.
+If the documentation doesn't answer your questions, please check the unit tests or [create an issue](https://github.com/kubk/mobx-form-lite/issues/new).